SvenMichaelKlose/tunix/src/tunix/README.md

 ### "PKp[c]": Kill

-Kills any process with exit code (de- fault is 255 if code is not specified).
+Kills any process with an optional exit code (default is 255 if none is specified).
 Parents have to call wait() to make the process leave the system.

 ### "PSp": Suspend

-Moves process to the sleeping list so that it won't be executed after the next task switch.
+Moves process to the sleeping list so that it won't be executed after the next switch.

 ### "PRp": Resume